dykyi-roman/service-oriented-architecture/README.md

 But since microservices are distributed the complexity of managing them increases.
 One of the key challenges is how to implement authentication and authorization in microservices so that we can manage security and access control.

+Avoid extensive APIs.
+If the microservice is getting too complicated, then you are giving the service too much functionality.
+The goal is to have a series of services that can be strung together to meet the needs of future business problems.

+I clearly understand that this is a not silver bullet.
+Clean Architecture by Robert C. Martin has a good describe base problems.
+Here I want to added some plus from me:

+* Small and single in purpose

+* Communicate via technology agnostic protocols

+* Support continuous integration

+* Independently deployable.

 # Documentation

 [Auth service](auth/README.md)